 Who should run the call?

-Any leader can run the call and that does not necessarily imply rank.
-There could be an RMD not ready but an SD who is.
+Any leader can run the call and that does not necessarily imply a certain rank.
 The most important question is, do they feel ready and do they want to.
 The 3 steps of the call are simple and easy to follow.

 What is the best time for the call?